PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 ```

 ::: tip
-Use the `--silent` flag with `curl` to supress extra extra diagnostic information that `curl` produces when making requests.
+Use the `--silent` flag with `curl` to suppress extra extra diagnostic information that `curl` produces when making requests.

 This enables you to only worry about the body of the response so you can visualize it with tools like `echo` or `jq`.
 :::